Case Study · SAAS, Business applications · NYC

 Illustrator

-As a UX Designer, I supported data-driven, B2B products for small/medium businesses.
-I was responsible for producing wireframes, sitemaps, and workflows.
+As the UX Designer for Salesgenie, I was responsible for producing wireframes, sitemaps, and workflows.
 I partnered with visual designers and product managers on branding and business requirements.

 Informal user testing revealed a new opportunity focused on supporting sales leads.

-Under a single subscription, a manager or team leader could assign “seats” to team members.
-As a group, the team could search for leads.
+Under a single subscription, a manager or team leader could assign “seats” to team members, known as agents.
+As a group, the team would search for leads.

 New designs supported customer insights from testing, and included updates to the UI.